Pato-desu/Translated-Effective-Altruist-books/README.md

 ## 🛠️ Translation Methodology

-Calibre + Ebook Translator Plugin.
+I used the Calibre ebook reader with a plugin called Ebook Translator and tested different parameters depending on the case, which are in the table.

 ## 🩹 Corrections and Collaborations